ypid/seafile-wiki/Seafile-web-API.md

 * 404 Repo not found
 * 403 Forbid to access this repo
-* 500 INTERNAL SERVER ERROR, Unable to make repo private
+* 500 INTERNAL SERVER ERROR, Unable to remove public repo

 #### <a id="fetch-library-download-info"></a>Fetch library download info ###